popskraft/nutcracker/content/kentucky/nitrile-gloves.md

         Definitely.
 Latex-free and ergonomic, these gloves reduce fatigue for Kentucky mechanics.
 Wear them all day in busy garages without discomfort or allergy worries.
     - question: "What sizes are available?"
       answer: >-
-        M, L, XL, and XXL sizes ensure a perfect fit for every Kentucky technician.
+        M, L, XL, and XXL sizes ensure a perfect fit for every technician.
 Proper sizing boosts safety and dexterity for auto repair tasks across the state.
     - question: "How do they help Kentucky dealerships?"
       answer: >-
         These gloves offer cost-saving bulk deals and durability for Kentucky dealerships.
 Keep service teams protected and productive with professional-grade nitrile gloves.